 The Translation Department is the Translation Centre’s largest department, accounting for more than half of the Centre’s staff.
-It is made up of three Language Groups and the External Relations and Communication Section.
+It is made up of three Language Sections and the External Relations and Communication Section.

 External Relations and Communication Section